huma-engineering/huma-docs/data-collection/builder/create-app/index.md

 <div style={{ backgroundColor: 'transparent', border: '1px solid #297A7A', borderBottomWidth: '3px', borderRightWidth: '3px', padding: '10px', borderRadius: '5px', marginBottom: '10px' }}>
   <strong>What is the Huma Builder?</strong><br/>
   <span>The Huma Builder is a GenAI-powered, modular platform for app creation.
 This no-code solution lets enterprises, small businesses, and practices develop regulated health apps.
 It offers a wide range of pre-built templates, widgets, and features that are easily customizable.
 Huma Builder provides the infrastructure to build custom health apps with minimal technical effort.
-It also includes a care portal for clinicians to monitor patient health or track cohort data over time.</span>
+It also includes a Huma Portal for clinicians to monitor patient health or track cohort data over time.</span>
 </div>

 <br/>